GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 ### Add Genesys Cloud data action integrations

-You need to add two Genesys cloud data action integrations to call the Genesys Cloud public API for:
+Add two Genesys cloud data action integrations to call the Genesys Cloud public API for:
 * Updating the user's presence in Genesys Cloud.
 * Getting the details of the conversation in Genesys Cloud.